 Conditions Treated Through Telemedicine

-Integrity Telemedicine provides virtual medical care exclusively for adults ages 18 and older.
-Many common, non-emergency conditions can be safely evaluated and treated through a telemedicine visit.
+Integrity Telemedicine provides virtual urgent care for adults ages 18 to 120 and primary care for adults ages 18 to 49.
+Many common, non‑emergency conditions can be safely evaluated and treated through a telemedicine visit.
+All care is delivered through secure, HIPAA compliant technology that protects your privacy at every step.

-Below is a comprehensive overview of what can — and cannot — be treated through our service.
+Below is a clear overview of what can and cannot be treated through our service.

 Upper respiratory & viral illnesses